-For the period until 2025 NOvA has a very good chance to be the first in many aspects of Mass Hierarchy, CPV and θ{23} octant determination.
+For the period until 2025 NOvA has a very good chance to be the first in many aspects of Mass Hierarchy, CPV and $\theta{23}$ octant determination.
 This statement is highly reliable because NuMI complex, NOvA detectors and software tools are already used and have confirmed projected performance and sensitivities.
 New analyses have been developed and some more are in progress.

 An opportunity of running NOvA until 2025 has been approved at Fermilab along with the upgrade of NuMI to ~900kW beam power, which will provide a significant increase in sensitivity and good opportunity for the world leadership.
+After that the DUNE experiment will take over with significantly extended possibilities.

 The sensitivity of the NOvA experiment is actually dependent on a particular value of Mass Hierarchy and CPV phase, realized in Nature.
-The probability to distinguish between degenerate regions of (NH, $\pi/2$) and (IH, $3\pi/2$) is the lowest and significant data statistics collection becomes crucial.
+The probability to distinguish between degenerate regions of (NH, $\pi$ /2) and (IH, $3\pi$ /2) is the lowest and significant data statistics collection becomes crucial.
 Some of the systematic errors of the experiment depend on the external information and modelling of the cross sections and detector response.
-Being a weakness, this, at the same time, represents an opportunity for improvement if the corresponding measurements in NOvA itself or elsewhere will be successful.
+Being a weakness, this, at the same time, represents an opportunity for improvement if the corresponding measurements in NOvA/DUNE itself or elsewhere will be successful.

 The major opportunity for many of the experiments will be the Supernova burst in our galaxy or existence of a new physics.
 The ability of NOvA to detect such events was confirmed and all necessary components are in place.
+It is expected that this opportunity will be even more pronounced in DUNE.